Elgin Cathedral, Moray, is now open, and we are delighted to welcome you.

 Find out how to make the most of your summer with us at historicenvironment.scot/getintosummer

-This magnificent ruin dates back to the 13th Century and is one of Scotlands most beautiful medieval buildings.
+This magnificent ruin dates to the 13th Century and is one of the most beautiful medieval buildings in Scotland.
+It is the only Cathedral in Moray.

 Apart from the towers and the Chapter House, the Cathedral is accessible to visitors using wheelchairs or with limited mobility.
 In wet weather the grass areas can be soft.